Family, fellowshipping still a core of CIAA hoops tournament - WHIZ News

 “It’s the biggest HBCU community homecoming in February, ever,” said CIAA Commissioner Jacquie McWilliams, adding that there will be a Title IX celebration as well.
 “And we invite the entire HBCU community to be a part of this experience.
 It’s the one time that we can really celebrate Black history together in a community that is a Black community.”

-The CIAA web site touts its tournament among the nation’s three highest-attended college basketball event among all NCAA divisions.
-The NCAA could not verify that ranking though the governing body’s record book shows the CIAA boasting Division II’s top four single-game crowds, highlighted by the record 21,786 for Bowie State’s 72-71 victory over Virginia Union for the 2003 men’s title in Raleigh, North Carolina.
+The CIAA website touts its tournament among the nation’s three highest-attended college basketball events among all NCAA divisions.
+The NCAA could not verify that ranking, though the governing body’s record book shows the CIAA boasting Division II’s top four single-game crowds, highlighted by the record 21,786 for Bowie State’s 72-71 victory over Virginia Union for the 2003 men’s title in Raleigh, North Carolina.

-Last year’s debut amid coronavirus pandemic concerns attracted over 66,000 visitors to Baltimore and generated a $19.6 million economic impact.
+Last year’s debut amid coronavirus pandemic concerns attracted more than 66,000 visitors to Baltimore and generated a $19.6 million economic impact.
 President/CEO Al Hutchinson of Visit Baltimore expects those numbers to increase this year with restrictions lifted and a renovated, renamed CFG Bank Arena ready to host its first games.

 Baltimore city/county demographics include an estimated 62% Black population as of July 2022 (according to the U.S. Census Bureau) and is the home of Morgan State and Coppin State universities, Division I members of the historically Black Mid-Eastern Athletic Conference (MEAC).